phucdev/TL_Bio_RE/README.md

 Clone the repository, create a python virtual environment and install the requirements.

+Download the train and test data (AIMed, BioInfer).
 Use `Korpusdaten-Bearbeiten.ipynb` to process corpora, do train-dev-test split and transform data according to the papers:

 - "A BERT-based Universal Model for Both Within- and Cross-sentence Clinical Temporal Relation Extraction"